Tri-State Relay Service

 Changing the voice is quiet.
 Use Preview only when you explicitly want to hear a sample.
 To add more macOS voices, open System Settings > Accessibility > Spoken Content.

-Direct-download builds use app-owned playback and can use installed macOS voices that work with the system speech engine.
+The app you download from this page uses app-owned playback and can use installed macOS voices that work with the system speech engine.
 Natural voices are favored when available, and System Default remains available.

 When many updates pile up